benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_mac.md

     * [Create the *Time Stamper* disk image (.dmg)](https://github.com/benfertig/timestamper/blob/main/extra_files/build_instructions/Run_and_build_from_source_mac.md#create-the-time-stamper-disk-image-dmg)

 ### Determine your *Mac*'s CPU architecture:
-Later steps in this guide will require you to know the architecture of your *Mac*'s CPU.
-Your *Mac*'s CPU architecture should either be *Intel*-based or *Apple* silicon-based.
+Later steps in this guide will require you to know the architecture of your *Mac*'s CPU, which should either be *Intel*-based or *Apple* silicon-based.

 **NOTE:** If you have a *Mac* that was produced in November 2005 or earlier, then it will likely contain neither an *Intel*-based nor an *Apple* silicon-based CPU, but rather a CPU manufactured by *Motorola* (i.e., a *PowerPC*-based *Mac*), in which case it will likely be unable to run the *Time Stamper* program and will therefore also be incompatible with this guide.